 3.3.1.1 Application of Specified Resources

-«Customer Name» shall use the output of all Specified Resources, listed in section 2 of Exhibit A, to serve «Customer Name»’s Total Retail Load.BPA shall determine «Customer Name»’s Net Requirement, using the amounts listed in the then current Exhibit A for each Fiscal Year.
-The amounts listed are not intended to interfere with «Customer Name»’s operation of its Specified Resources.
+«Customer Name» shall use the output of all Specified Resources, listed in section 2 of Exhibit A, to serve «Customer Name»’s Total Retail Load.

-3.3.1.2 Determining Specified Resource Amounts(07/21/09 Version)
+3.3.1.2 Determining Specified Resource Amounts

-«Customer Name» shall state, for each Specified Resource listed in section 2 of Exhibit A, firm energy amounts for each Diurnal period for each month beginning with the later of the date the resource was dedicated to load or October 1, 2011, through the earlier of the date the resource will be permanently removed or September 30, 2028.
-BPA in consultation with «Customer Name» shall determine the firm energy amounts for each Diurnal period for each month for each Specified Resource consistent with the 5(b)/9(c) Policy.
+For each Specified Resource listed in section 2 of Exhibit A, BPA, in consultation with «Customer Name», shall determine firm energy amounts for each Diurnal period and peak amounts for each month beginning with the later of the date the resource was dedicated to load or October 1, 2028, through the earlier of the date the resource will be permanently removed or September 30, 2044.
+BPA shall determine such amounts consistent with the 5(b)/9(c) Policy.
 BPA shall incorporate the peak amounts for each month for each Specified Resource listed in section 2 of Exhibit A consistent with section 3.4.

-3.3.2 Unspecified Resource Amounts
+3.3.2 Committed Power Purchase Amounts

-3.3.2.1 Application of Unspecified Resource Amounts
+3.3.2.1 Application of Committed Power Purchase Amounts

-To serve Above-RHWM Load that «Customer Name» commits to meet with Dedicated Resources in Exhibit C, «Customer Name» shall provide and use Unspecified Resource Amounts to meet any amounts not met with its Specified Resources, listed in section 2 of Exhibit A.
+To serve «Customer Name»’s Above-CHWM Load that it commits to meet with Dedicated Resources in Exhibit C, «Customer Name» shall provide and use Committed Power Purchase Amounts to meet any amount of its load not met with its Specified Resources listed in section 2 of Exhibit A.

-3.3.2.2 Determining Unspecified Resource Amounts
+3.3.2.2 Determining Committed Power Purchase Amounts

-By September 15, 2011, and by each September 15 thereafter, the Parties shall calculate, and BPA shall fill in the tables in section 3.1 of Exhibit A with, «Customer Name»’s Unspecified Resource Amounts for the upcoming Fiscal Year.
-Upon termination or expiration of this Agreement any Unspecified Resource Amounts listed in Exhibit A shall expire, and «Customer Name» shall have no further obligation to apply Unspecified Resource Amounts.
+By March 31 concurrent with BPA’s calculation of «Customer Name»’s Net Requirement forecast, as provided in section 1 of Exhibit A, BPA shall calculate and fill in the tables in section 3.1 of Exhibit A with «Customer Name»’s Committed Power Purchase Amounts for the remaining year(s) of the Rate Period.
+Upon termination or expiration of this Agreement any Committed Power Purchase Amounts listed in Exhibit A shall expire, and «Customer Name» shall have no further obligation to apply Committed Power Purchase Amounts.

 END BLOCK and SLICE/BLOCK templates.